vickymg/CV/README.md

 **UCRecovery**

 - I am now contributing to [UCRecovery](https://github.com/ezzye/ucrecovery "UCRecovery"), a collaborative project with Business Masters students at UCL to produce a data collection app, aimed at reducing post-operation recovery times in hospitals
-- Ionic is being used as the main technology for this project, tested with Karma and Protractor, and as developers we are practising TDD and pair-programming
+- Ionic is being used as the main technology for this project, tested with Karma and Protractor, and we are pair-programming where possible

 **Codebar**